DaveMielke/NBP/b2g/doc/UserInterface/Overview/dialogs.rst

 Each line of the dialog shows one of the available actions.
-It contains the name of the action, the key combination that invokes it (when not within the chooser), and a summary of what it does.
+It contains the name of the action, the key combination that performs it (when not within the chooser), and a summary of what it does.
-Press Center to invoke it from within the chooser.
+Press Center to perform it from within the chooser.
 Press Enter to leave the chooser without invoking an action.